Table of Contents

 - Location: Ohio, USA

-- Products: clinical genomic test for psychotropics
+- Products: Clinical genomic test for psychotropics

-- Reports: gene-drug interactions for psychiatric medication
+- Reports: Gene-drug interactions for psychiatric medication

-- Result delivery: reports are delivered by a doctor, typically within days
+- Result delivery: Reports are delivered by a doctor, typically within days

-- Cost: the majority of users pay less than $330; some are covered by insurance, some may pay more
+- Cost: The majority of users pay less than $330; some are covered by insurance, some may pay more

-GeneSight Introduction
+Introduction

-GeneSight’s product is backed by seven peer-reviewed studies and clinical trials, including one study showed higher remission rates among those who took the test.
+GeneSight’s product is backed by seven peer-reviewed studies and clinical trials, including one study that showed higher remission rates among those who took the test.

 As a clinical pharmacogenomics test, it works differently than other DNA tests like 23andMe and AncestryDNA.
 The GeneSight test focuses exclusively on analyzing gene-drug interactions to identify the best treatments for mental health conditions.

-- People with depression or major depressive disorder
+- Depression or major depressive disorder

 - Anxiety disorders